 4. Shrink your makeup drawer

 I would have never thought of this as a benefit in my past.
 I was that girl who absolutely loved makeup and constantly added to my collection – always looking for the next best thing.
 Shrink the makeup drawer?
 Which one?
 I wouldn’t have thought it possible, but then I received the best compliment ever.
 When my aunt came to visit, she said, “I notice you’re wearing less makeup.
 You look a lot younger.”
 Yep.
 Sold.
 The interesting part is that I wasn’t wearing less makeup; I was just wearing the right makeup (Post on using your color palette to choose makeup).

 After my personal color analysis, I went from drawers full of makeup to one simple little bag that I love.
 I no longer feel the need to find the next best thing.
-To tell the truth, my drawers full of makeup were all wrong for me, so I did buy a new collection after the analysis, but it’s small and I found many drugstore products that I love more than my old designer collection.
+To tell the truth, my drawers full of makeup were all wrong for me, so I did buy a new collection after the analysis, but it’s small.
 Oh, and nail polish.
 I have three colors.
 I planned to buy more, but I haven’t found I needed it or wanted it.
 Wearing polish in my colors means it always goes with what I’m wearing.
 My absolute favorite is Sally Hansen’s Insta Dri – it is seriously dry in 1 minute.
 I went to bed after painting my nails – it’s that awesome.
 But I digress…

 5. Feel at home in your own skin